Chin-Sun/Chin-Sun/README.md

 ### Hi there 👋
-:star2: I will be a self-taught passionate system developer.
+:sparkling_heart: I will be a self-taught passionate system developer.

 <!---
 Here are some ideas to get you started: